Rad-tech-spec/Fragments-UI/README.md

 # fragments-ui
-This repository will include all the front-end files of fragments repository witch is managing the back-end.
+This repository will be the front-end of fragments repository where fragments it self is back-end.